rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 }
 ```

-The patterns in this `match` expression are the `None` and `Some(i)` on the
+The patterns in this `match` expression are the `None` and `Some(i)` to the
 left of each arrow.

-One requirement for `match` expressions is that they need to be _exhaustive_ in
+One requirement for `match` expressions is that they need to be exhaustive in
 the sense that all possibilities for the value in the `match` expression must
 be accounted for.
-One way to ensure you’ve covered every possibility is to have
+One way to ensure that you’ve covered every possibility is to
-a catch-all pattern for the last arm: for example, a variable name matching any
+have a catch-all pattern for the last arm: For example, a variable name
-value can never fail and thus covers every remaining case.
+matching any value can never fail and thus covers every remaining case.

 The particular pattern `_` will match anything, but it never binds to a
 variable, so it’s often used in the last match arm.
 The `_` pattern can be
 useful when you want to ignore any value not specified, for example.
-We’ll cover
+We’ll
-the `_` pattern in more detail in [“Ignoring Values in a
+cover the `_` pattern in more detail in [“Ignoring Values in a
 Pattern”][ignoring-values-in-a-pattern]<!-- ignore --> later in this chapter.

 ### `let` Statements